Vaccinations for Dogs

 Dog Vaccinations

-Following vaccination your dog may be off-colour for a day or two or have some slight swelling or tenderness at the injection site.
+Following a vaccination, your dog may be off-colour for a day or two or have some slight swelling or tenderness at the injection site.
 Access to food and water and a comfortable area to rest are usually all that is required for a quick recovery.
 However, if the response seems more severe, you should contact us for advice.

 Infectious diseases of dogs that we vaccinate against

-Canine Parvovirus
+Parvovirus

 It is not necessary to have direct contact with other dogs for the disease to be spread.
 The virus is so persistent that the infected dog’s environment needs to be cleaned with a potent disinfectant to prevent spread to other dogs.
 Outbreaks occur regularly throughout Australia, especially in summer.

-Canine Distemper
+Distemper

-Canine Hepatitis
+Hepatitis

 Symptoms include high fever, depression, loss of appetite, vomiting, diarrhoea and acute abdominal pain.
-In severe cases death can occur within 24 to 36 hours.
+In severe cases, death can occur within 24 to 36 hours.
 Dogs that recover may develop long-term liver and kidney problems and can act as carriers spreading the disease to other dogs for many months.

 Canine Cough